-One of the top questions we get asked is: what’s the Belize annual rainfall?
+One of the top questions we get asked by those wishing to get information on How To Live, Work Or Retire In Belize is: what’s the Belize annual rainfall?
 Generally, Belize enjoys good sub-tropical weather.
-The Belize Weather Report and 24 hour Forecast on our home page will give you an idea of current weather.
-The following summary of Belize Annual Rainfall and other weather data is courtesy of the Belize Weather Bureau:
+The following summary of Belize Annual Rainfall and other weather data courtesy of the Belize Weather Bureau:

 Belize is situated on the Caribbean coast of Central America with Mexico to the North and Guatemala to the west and south.
 It lies between 15º45´ and 18º30´N and 87º30´ and 89º15´W. The terrain is low and flat along coastal areas and in some northern regions of the country while in the central and southern regions low mountains rise gradually to a height of 3,685 feet.